nicholaswilde/recipes/docs/breads/vermont-sourdough.md

 ## Step 7

-Gently deflate the dough and divide it into two pieces; each will weigh about 750g.
+Gently deflate the dough and divide it into two pieces; each will weigh about 750 g.
 Shape each piece into a rough ball, cover, and let rest for about 20 minutes; this rest will make the loaves easier to shape.

 ## Step 8